JetBrains/guide/site/python/tutorials/getting-started-pycharm/basic-code-assistance/index.md

 ## Syntax Highlighting

 Another productivity booster that you might take for granted is syntax highlighting.
-In this scre=ipt, PyCharm automatically detects keywords such as `def`, `for`, `while`, as well as class names, parameters, etc, and renders them in different colors.
+In this scre=ipt, PyCharm automatically detects keywords such as `def`, `for`, `while`, as well as class names, parameters, etc., and renders them in different colors.

 <img src="editor-colours.png" alt="Colours in the editor" width="700"/>